-This year Mango season came so early in my kitchen because I was trying and testing Mango Recipes for CaLDRON April 2014 issue, though it is not so easy to procure ripe mangoes in the early March but still I managed to get a batch, which was enough for the trials.
-I tried some 10 different recipes including drink, salads, curries and desserts and condiments using raw and ripe mangoes, each dish surprised me with the distinct flavor of mango.
-Finally after so many trials, clicks and not to miss the kitchen full of mangoes my three mango recipes were published in the CaLDRON April Issue and my click of Mango Shrikhand made it to the cover page, it seems all that mango mess was worth.
+This year Mango season came so early in my kitchen because I was trying and testing Mango Recipes for CaLDRON April 2014 issue, though it is not so easy to procure ripe mangoes in the early March still I managed to get a batch, which was enough for the trials.
+I tried some 10 different recipes including drink, salads, curries and desserts and condiments using raw and ripe mangoes, each dish surprised me with the distinct flavour of mango.
+Finally, after so many trials, clicks and not to miss the kitchen full of mangoes my three mango recipes were published in the CaLDRON April Issue and my click of Mango Shrikhand made it to the cover page, it seems all that mango mess was worth.

 To congratulate myself for all the hard work I made Mango Cranberry Mock-o-lada, which is a combination of Mocktail+Lada, Lada is a Russian word meaning beauty goddess, and surely Mango Lada is a famous mocktail that has all the divine goodness of mangoes.
 I have used beautiful Sindoori Mangoes for this mocktail, they resemble very much to Alphonso in looks, with that hint of red in the skin and the small shape, it has a sweet taste with less of pulp perfect for relishing just like that after dinner.